jtapia/solidus_open_pay/README.md

 You need to go to [Openpay](https://www.openpay.mx/), create an account and retrieve your ID, private and public api keys.

-On the spree application admin side go to:
+On the solidus application admin side go to:

 /admin/payment_methods/new